MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/strategy.md

 ## Define an AI technology strategy

 For each use case, you need to identify an AI technology to support it.
 Each AI technology requires a different skill set, different data, and a different amount of effort for the implementation of a production-ready solution.
-You need to take some time to understand the available technologies and identify and validate the right solutions for your business.
+You need to understand the available technologies and identify and validate the right solutions for your business.

 Microsoft provides software (SaaS), platform (PaaS), and infrastructure (IaaS) services that you can use to adopt AI.
 There are services to improve individual productivity and AI platforms to automate business processes.
 Use the following decision tree to narrow the options for each AI opportunity.
 After you identify a service, carefully validate the selection by reviewing the skills needed, the data needed, and cost factors.

 :::image type="content" source="./images/ai-decision-tree.svg" alt-text="Diagram that shows Microsoft and Azure services and decision points that indicate each service." border="false":::

-### Purchase Microsoft Copilots (SaaS) to improve efficiency
+### Buy AI to improve efficiency (SaaS)

 Microsoft has four types of SaaS generative AI services.
 See the following table for an overview and links to articles that provide more information.